stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `list` followed by `delete 7`

-Deletes the 7th contact on the displayed contact list.
+This will delete the 7th contact on the displayed contact list.
 ![10_delete](images/UG/10_delete.png)
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `find Roy` followed by `delete 1`

-Deletes the 1st contact on the displayed contact list of the `find` command.
+This deletes the 1st contact on the displayed contact list of the `find` command.
 </div>

 <br>

 ### Remove all data: `clear` <a name="clear"></a>

-Removes all contacts in the app.
+This command removes all contacts in the app.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**